Chemellia/AtomicGraphNets.jl/examples/1_formation_energy/README.md

 ```
 Alternatively, to install dependencies in an existing environment, replace `create` above with `install` and omit the second line.

-NB: If you're on a Windows machine, your mileage may vary...I still need to make better instructions for that case.

 ### b) Download the data
 If you want to train a different property than formation energy per atom, replace it with its pymatgen string in that line.